powerhousepro69/videoinfox/readme.md

 Note: Played List and Playlist don't auto play yet, but will in the near future.
 Along with multiple playlist capability.

-#### Next feature in the works: &nbsp; A download queue to load up as many url lists that you want to download.
+#### Next feature in the works: &nbsp; A download queue to load up as many url lists as that you want to download.
 <br />

 ### Harnessing the power of: